It was the final school period of the day, and to think Nevil had come so close this time!

 “Nevelius,” Mrs. Gukenstein called out again from her desk at the front of the class.
 “Dearest, would you be so kind as to do me a favor?”

 “Nobody calls me that,” Nevil mumbled to himself for the hundredth time.
-He looked up from the sketch on his Technical Drawings-board and found himself re-immersed in the bigger world around him, one he tried to avoid whenever possible:
+He looked up from the sketch on his Technical Drawings board and found himself re-immersed in the bigger world around him, one he tried to avoid whenever possible:

-The EGD-classes we less like well-constructed buildings -suited for the education of school children, and more like abandoned chicken coups -suited for the enslavement of any fowl creature that didn’t have a love for life.
+The EGD-classes were less like well-constructed buildings -suited for the education of school children, and more like abandoned chicken coups -suited for the enslavement of any fowl creature that didn’t have a love for life.
 It was cold, uncomfortable and probably contaminated with asbestos.

-And then there was its teacher, the Keeper of the beast.
+And then there was its teacher, the Keeper of the Beast.

 Mrs. Gukenstein was an interesting character herself.
 Reaching retirement age and being one of the only females battle-hardened enough to survive it in the school, she herself had to be a little bit…strange.

 Firstly, the school’s only fire hose reel had been mounted inside the main building, at the end of a very long and secluded passageway that lay between two brick walls.
-This meant that every time some of the pupils secretly tried to catch a smoke during carpentry-class, the hose would need to be run through an enormous maze of classrooms to reach the outside shed where the only fires were known to start.
+This meant that every time some of the pupils secretly tried to catch a smoke during carpentry class, the hose would need to be run through an enormous maze of classrooms to reach the outside shed where the only fires were known to start.

 Every few months, these fire damages had been one of the school’s largest expenses and none of the staff had an answer for it.

 Secondly, by some manner of idiocy or persuasion, the architect had succeeded in convincing the education board to build a bunker directly under the school pool, saying it was their best chance at surviving a tactical missile strike.
-Not only had the pool already been built when they approved construction, but so poorly that it eventually started leaking water into the reinforced concrete basement.
+Not only had the pool already been built when they approved construction, but it was so poorly built that it eventually started leaking water into the reinforced concrete basement.

-This proved itself to be very-unfortunate- for the school’s IT department when they had moved all their computer equipment and back-up systems thereunder for apparent ‘safekeeping’.
+This proved itself to be very…unfortunate…for the school’s IT department when they had moved all their computer equipment and back-up systems thereunder for apparent ‘safekeeping’.
 As a result, all the school’s digital filing and correspondence had been destroyed by water damage and, understandably, the school had lost all funding from the education department, leaving them all but deserted on the fringes of civilized society.
 Consequently, they were forced to work exclusively with analogue technology as a cheaper alternative and use any manner of animal or child labor to get work done around the premises.

 And finally, there were the toilets…